gerryw1389/gerryw1389.github.io/_posts/2022-07-21-tf-for-each.md

    }
    ```

-   - So it is giving whater you put in the `name` property the `key` value in the object it creates and at the same time it is copying whatever in `access_type` over to the `container_access_type` attribute needed for the [container](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_container#container_access_type) resource.
+   - So it is giving whater you put in the `name` property the `key` value in the object it creates and at the same time it is copying whatever in `access_type` over to the `container_access_type` parameter needed for the [container](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_container#container_access_type) resource.

    - We can see this if we change